POSITIVE AND SUPPORTIVE DOG MOM ADVICE YOU CAN TRUST !

 When I want to find cool fabrics I head to an awesome independent fabric store here in Pittsburgh called Loom.
 They carry really great prints on cotton fabric in addition to gorgeous luxurious home decor and fashion fabrics that I always have to browse when I’m there.

 My two favorites are the indigo shibori print and the beetles print.
-The shibori is very on-trend (you can buy a similar print from Joann’s or Amazon) and the beetles are very Summery – we find actual beetles on our walks all the time!
-There are TONS of fabric options at Joann’s that would be perfect for bandanas, just search for quilting fabric.
+The shibori is very on-trend (you can buy a similar print from Joann’s or Amazon) and the beetles are very Summery – we find actual beetles on our daily dog walks all the time!

 How To Make The Cutest DIY Reversible Dog Bandanas